iiacoban42/recipe-book/content/recipes/chicken-fajita-pasta.md

 1. Dice and cook the onion in a pan with a drizzle of oil.
 2. Add the chicken and cook until no longer pink.
-3. Add the bell peppers and onion and cook until the onion is translucent.
+3. Add the bell peppers and let it saute.
 4. Move the mix to a pot and add the milk and the penne, stirring constantly to prevent the pasta from sticking.
 5. Cook for about 20 minutes, until pasta is tender and the milk has reduced to a thick sauce that coats the pasta.
 6. Add the cheese and mix until melted.